TheYsconator/HebbianJS/README.md

 ### Get Predictions

-The .predict() method requires an array as an input, that has the length as the 'input' value you've set in the model.
+The .predict() method requires an array as an input, that has the same length as the 'input' value you've set in the model.
 Here, DR, DL, TR and TL are sensor values.

 It returns an array with the length of the 'output' value you've set in the model above.